Exceptional Dehn surgery on the minimally twisted five-chain link: Proof of the main theorem

 as summarized in Table~\ref{exceptional_2:table}.
 Getting to task (ii) ---the confirmation that the candidate hyperbolic fillings are indeed hyperbolic--- up to (\ref{W0:eqn}) we must prove hyperbolicity only of

 which we can do using {\tt search\_geometric\_solution}.
 In all three cases the code finds a geometric solution on some finite cover of degree at most $10$.
 Note that $M_2\left(\tfrac32,6\right)$ is the closed hyperbolic manifold Vol3 analyzed in~\cite{JR}, for which no geometric solution is known.
-Since Moser's algorithm confirms hyperbolicity of each member of the list (III) produced by our code, the following is now rigorously proved: \begin{teo} Every exceptional Dehn filling on $M_2$ is equivalent up to a composition of the maps \emph{(\ref{W0:eqn})-(\ref{W2:eqn})} to a filling containing one of
+We have thus rigorously proved the following: \begin{teo} Every exceptional Dehn filling on $M_2$ is equivalent up to a composition of the maps \emph{(\ref{W0:eqn})-(\ref{W2:eqn})} to a filling containing one of

 Moreover, no two of these eight fillings are related to each other by any composition of the maps \emph{(\ref{W0:eqn})-(\ref{W2:eqn})}. \end{teo}

 \begin{rem} The last assertion of the previous theorem is readily proved by direct inspection, and we will refrain from stating the analogous ones in the subsequent Theorems~\ref{magic:teo} and~\ref{M4:teo}. \end{rem}